Layer812/ZPT8/README.md

-# ZPT8 (Zepto-8 Portable for M5Cardputer)
+# ZPT8PC (Zepto-8 Portable for M5Cardputer)

 [日本語版はこちら](README_JA.md)

 > **⚠️ EXPERIMENTAL / TRIAL PROJECT**
 > This project is currently in the trial phase.
 It is an experimental attempt to push the M5Cardputer to its limits. **It is not a high-performance or perfect commercial product.** Expect glitches, severe slowdowns, and crashes when playing complex games.

-ZPT8 is a highly optimized PICO-8 fantasy console emulator tailored specifically for the M5Cardputer, built upon a customized Zepto-8 core.
+ZPT8PC is a highly optimized PICO-8 fantasy console emulator tailored specifically for the M5Cardputer, built upon a customized Zepto-8 core.

-By employing aggressive bare-metal memory hacks—including static buffer reuse, custom zero-overhead Lua memory allocators, and real-time aggressive Garbage Collection (GC)—ZPT8 shatters the restrictive 320KB RAM barrier of the ESP32-S3.
-This allows it to boot the system BIOS and run many PICO-8 cartridges right in the palm of your hand.<br>
 <img width="480" height="270" alt="Image" src="https://github.com/user-attachments/assets/10904ae2-a344-4af6-b236-2014e23407d8" />

 ---